 Even though it is no longer being produced in Jalapa, most jalapeños grow in Mexico, especially Chihuahua.
 You can also find these peppers in India, China, Spain, and Peru.
 The United States produces some jalapenos each year and has started growing large amounts of crops in New Mexico, Texas, and California.
 Texas even declared the jalapeño its state pepper.
 In February, the state celebrates the Jalapeño Festival as part of Washington’s Birthday Celebration in the city of Laredo.

 It’s great breaded or fried or, if you’re feeling really brave, eaten raw.
-You’ll commonly find them insalsasor guacamole.
+You’ll commonly find them insalsasor guacamole, and are available as a powder and flakes.
 They are delicious smoked, dried, or pickled.
 The famously spicySrirachahot sauce has jalapeños as an ingredient.

 Another interesting fact about jalapeno peppers is that Jalapeño and chipotle are actually the same pepper, despite their different flavor profiles.
 When a ripe pepper is smoked until it is extremely dry, it results inchipotle.
 This smoky chili is essential for adobo.
 Of course, this is also the namesake for the fast-food restaurant chain Chipotle.